 But Jesus said, “Let the little children come to Me, and do not hinder them!
 For the kingdom of heaven belongs to such as these.”Matthew 19:14

 We know that the kingdom of heaven belongs to the innocent children.
 We can trust that God dealt with each individual destroyed in Sodom according to their own works and faith, even if their destruction came at the hand of God’s judgement.
-This is the case with everyone, everywhere, and it could not be any other way with Sodom, the flood, or any other biblical event.
+This is the case with everyone, everywhere, whether it be children or adults, and it could not be any other way with Sodom, the flood, or any other biblical event.